HathorNetwork/rfcs/projects/evm-compatible-bridge/evm_contract_design.md

 ## Contracts

-To support the features defined in the [design](./design.md#interactions) we need at least 2 contracts, one for the federation and one for the bridge.
+To support the features defined in the [design](./design.md#interactions) we need multiple contracts:

+- Federation contract.
+  - This contract will manage the federation and the voting process.
+- Bridge contract.
+  - This contract will manage the crossing process.
+- Side token factory.
+- Allowed tokens registry.

 ### Bridge contract

-The bridge contract will require support for the [ERC-1155 Multi-token standard](https://ethereum.org/pt/developers/docs/standards/tokens/erc-1155/) because the contract will be required to mint, destroy and manage multiple tokens (that were crossed from Hathor).
-We will also require the contract to be able to receive tokens from the [ERC-777 token standard](https://eips.ethereum.org/EIPS/eip-777) because users will send tokens to our bridge so we can cross them to Hathor.
-This standard is compatible with [ERC-20](https://eips.ethereum.org/EIPS/eip-20) so we will also support it.
+The bridge contract will require support to receive [ERC-777](https://eips.ethereum.org/EIPS/eip-777) tokens and since this standard is backwards compatible with [ERC-20](https://eips.ethereum.org/EIPS/eip-20) we will also support it.

 Since we only support tokens from the ERC-777 and ERC-20 interfaces we need a client for the ERC-1820 interface to check that a token is compatible with our bridge before starting any process to support it.